+Houston Methodist is no longer requiring patients or visitors to wear masks, but we encourage you to do so in waiting rooms and clinical areas.
 As always, we are committed to our patients and focused on delivering the high-quality care you expect.
 Your health and safety are our priority, and we are taking every necessary precaution to keep you safe.
-As COVID-19 cases continue to decline, Houston Methodist is lifting all COVID-19 visitor restrictions.
+Houston Methodist has lifted all COVID-19 visitor restrictions.
 There may be restrictions still in place in specific areas of our hospitals where visitors were always limited, for example the ICUs and emergency departments.

 If you need a COVID-19 vaccine or booster, you can schedule an appointment with a primary care doctor near you or get vaccinated at a local pharmacy.